Highcliffe Castle

+Latin inscription on exterior

+Running along the top of the central part of the exterior between the two towers a partial latin quotation from the Roman poet and philosopher Lucretius can be seen: Suave mari magno turbantibus aequora ventis e terra magnum alterius spectare laborem ("Pleasant it is, when over a great sea the winds trouble the waters, to gaze from shore upon another's great tribulation").
+Taken from the opening lines of Book II of De rerum natura, it expresses the joy that should come from recognising one's freedom from the troubles of others.

 History

 The Earl's fourth son, General Sir Charles Stuart sold the estate apart from the nearby smaller Bure Homage House.
 All that remains of the original High Cliff are the two entrance lodges, now used as a restaurant, also some of the garden walls and features in the lands.
 The son of Sir Charles Stuart, also Charles Stuart, decided to buy his grandfather's estate and build a new house there.

 Lord Stuart de Rothesay: 1830–1845

 Charles Stuart was born in 1779, the eldest son of General Sir Charles Stuart and Anne Louisa who was the daughter of Lord Vere Bertie.